- Roberts Elementary

 Staff will provide parents with appropriate materials and offer training in our school to enable them to support their child’s academic progress.
 These include:

-During our Title I night, Curriculum Night, and Early Childhood/Kindergarten Open House our parents are given training and materials, and opportunities to ask questions.
+During our Title I Night, Curriculum Night, and Early Childhood/Kindergarten Open House our parents are given training and materials, as well as opportunities to ask questions.
+Title I students may bring home materials to borrow or to keep that were purchased with Title I funds, to help support learning at home.
 There are other designated nights where staff educates families on how to work with their child at home on homework and other activities to help them be more successful.
-The annual EL professional development district night for parents also gives informational materials to parents.
+The annual EL district night also gives informational materials to parents.
+Weekly district UCS update emails, building newsletters, classroom newsletters, digital literacy newsletters and building/district websites provide important materials and training for parents.

 1116(e)(3) Shall educate staff in the value and utility of parents’ contributions, in how to reach out to, and communicate with, and work with parents as equal partners, to coordinate and implement parental involvement programs, and to build relationships between the parents and the school.